pato/plankenau/blog_jekyll/_posts/2026-05-12-revolut-uk-savings-account-calculator.md

 Rust) that prints a nice ascii table.

-But I realized I knew a few people that might be interested in the break even points, so I used OpenCode + GLM 5.5 (my current agentic harness for personal projects, after I recently cancelled my Anthropic subscription), and told it to make me a single HTML file version with graphs and inputs to help people figure out which plan makes the most sense for everyone.
+But I realized I knew a few people that might be interested in the break even points, so I used OpenCode + GLM 5.1 (my current agentic setup for personal projects, after I recently cancelled my Anthropic subscription), and told it to make me a single HTML file version with graphs and inputs to help people figure out which plan makes the most sense for everyone.